 Is Cash Value Life Insurance Right for You?

-Cash value life insurance could make sense for people who want a life insurance policy and an investment component rolled into one policy.
-There are different types of cash value life policies, the most common being whole life and universal life.
+Cash value life insurance could make sense for people who want a life insurance policy and an investment component rolled into one.
+There are different types of cash value life insurance policies, the most common being universal life and whole life insurance.

-Permanent life insurance policies is simpler to understand and maintain than universal life insurance.
-Everything is guaranteed here — the death benefit amount, the monthly premiums, and the rate of return on cash value.
+Permanent life insurance policies are simpler to understand and maintain than universal life insurance.
+They have guaranteed death benefit, monthly premiums, and rate of return on cash value.

 Cash value life insurance provides coverage for your entire lifetime and accumulates wealth.
+It can be used to add to your retirement income, pay for medical expenses, or meet other financial needs.
 It can be a great option for certain people.
 For example, if you are someone who has already maxed out traditional investment vehicles, such a policy may suit you better than term life insurance.

 However, cash value life insurance is more complicated.
-It is always a good idea to consult an experienced life insurance broker, like Dundas Life, to understand all available options.
+Before purchasing life insurance, it is always a good idea to consult an experienced life insurance broker, like Dundas Life, to understand all available options such as term or whole life insurance.

 Keys Takeaways